 "Ipv6": The contents of the returned characterstring shall be an Ipv6 address.

-The oolea function shall return the empty string, if it cannot retrieve any host id or a host id of a kind different from the kind defined by the actual idkind parameter.
+The hostid function shall return the empty string, if it cannot retrieve any host id or a host id of a kind different from the kind defined by the actual idkind parameter.

 The general error causes in clause 16.1.2 apply.